-However, the big problem with this desire is that a lot of people are so overwhelmed with fragmented weight loss information, and just so desperate to “lean out” that they’re persistently making the wrong fat loss choices and ultimately ending up with unacceptably limited and oftentimes very unhealthy results.
+However, the big problem with this desire is that a lot of people are so overwhelmed with fragmented weight loss information, and just so desperate to “lean out” that they’re persistently making the wrong fat loss choices.
+Ultimately they end up with unacceptably limited and oftentimes very unhealthy results.

 As is the case with any decision-making in life, there’s a right way and the wrong way, and this is no different for initiating a “purely” extreme fat loss program.
 We will only concern ourselves with the right way that is the fastest, smartest, and healthiest and longest lasting approach to fat loss and weight management.